Update: Her immigration journey didn’t go as planned… and neither did her attitude.

 So, in my case, the BIQ assessed my application (at last!).
 It stated I qualified for a référence en francisation.
 Basically, I’m in between the letter of denial and the preselection for the selection interview (!) with the conseiller d’immigration!

-As a single applicant, I need 49 points to be consider for the interview.
+As a single applicant, I need 49 points to be considered for the interview.
 And according to the BIQ, I’m two-point short with 47 points.

 The BIQ gave me 18 months to get these two points.
 Plenty of time… many people told me how lucky I am.